What’s The Best Way To Continue Leash Training At This Age?

 Identifying distractions

 Dogs are naturally curious creatures, and the outside world is filled with exciting stimuli that can easily distract them during walks.
-Identifying and managing these distractions is crucial for successful leash training.
+Identifying and these distractions is crucial for successful leash training.
 Common distractions include other dogs, people, wildlife, or enticing smells.
 By gradually exposing your dog to these distractions and rewarding them for maintaining focus on you, you can teach them to ignore distractions and walk calmly by your side.

 Choosing the Right Leash and Collar